QinMing/Nachos-Operating-System/readme.md

 ---------------

 ###Join
     We added several member variables to the Thread class, including booleans that indicate whether the thread has forked (hasForked), whether the thread is joinable (willBeJoined - set based on constructor argument), and whether the thread has already been joined (hasJoined), as well as a lock and a condition variable.
     When a parent invokes Join() on a child, the child acquires the lock and puts the parent to sleep until the child thread has finished.
     Once a thread finishes, via a call to Finish(), it checks its hasJoined and willBeJoined status.
     If it is going to be joined but hasn't yet, it will wait for Join to be invoked and returned.
-Afterward, it will set itself as ready to be destoryed.
+    Afterward, it will set itself as ready to be destroyed.

     Test switch case numbers used:
         21: a thread that will be joined only is destroyed once Join has been called on it